stevenleeds/MONC_pp/README.md

 **CHANGING THE PATH OF INPUT/OUTPUT**

-* See pp_MONC_settings.py for default paths on a number of default paths
+* See pp_MONC_settings.py for default paths on a number of platforms